 It will be important to know what Jesus' basis in the gifts are if he ever decides to sell them in the future.
 The basis is generally the amount the GIVER paid for the item.

 Now let us imagine that Mary and Joseph were pretty good parents and saved these gifts to present to Jesus at His Bar Mitzvah.
-The day after his Bar Mitzvah, Jesus contemplates buying all kinds of nice things with the gifts the wise men gave him many years before.
+The day after his Bar Mitzvah, in 2012, Jesus contemplates buying all kinds of nice things with the gifts the wise men gave him many years before.

 To calculate the gain, we take the difference between the fair market value of the item when spent, less the basis (essentially the original price paid).
 The price of gold has now risen to over $1,600 in year 2012.
 Let's also say that the other gifts have had similar gains.
 When you recognize a gain on the exchange of an asset (like gold, frankincense or myrrh) for something else (another good, cash, etc.), a capital gains tax will apply.
 For most assets, the capital gains tax is 15% of the gain.
 Frankincense and myrrh would be taxed at 15%.